 Harford County as a Venue for Injury Cases

 The demographics are important because they can give an idea of what an average jury looks like in Harford County.
 It has a population of 244, 826.
 According to the 2010 census, the population is comprised of 81.2% white, 12.7% black, and 3.5% Hispanic or Latino.
 24% of the population is under age 18, and 12.8% of the population is 65 or older.
 91% of people over age 25 are high school graduates, and 30.5% have a bachelor's degree or higher.
 The median household income is $77,010.
-The major cities in Harford County, in order of population, are Aberdeen (14,959), Havre de Grace (12,952), and Bel Air (10,120).
+The major cities in order of population, are Aberdeen (14,959), Havre de Grace (12,952), and Bel Air (10,120).
 Bel Air is the county seat.
-It is home to the Aberdeen Ironbirds, a minor league baseball team founded by Cal Ripken, Jr. The largest civilian employer is the Aberdeen Proving Ground.
+It is home to the Aberdeen IronBirds, a minor league baseball team founded by Cal Ripken, Jr. The largest civilian employer is the Aberdeen Proving Ground.

 HOSPITALS AND HEALTH CARE FACILITIES

 There are a two hospitals in Harford County.

 - Upper Chesapeake Medical Center (Bel Air) (the second-largest private employer in the county): you can read about malpractice claims against this hospital here.